maxwroc/github-flexi-card/README.md

 ### Attribute names

-Attribute names are entity suffixes, like `pull_requests` in the example below.
-This will return the state value of the entity.
+When you enable Github Integration it creates couple entities for every repo.
+Each entity for single repo has a common prefix e.g. "sensor.maxwroc_github_flexi_card_".
+The last part of the entity name is (what I call here) repo attribute e.g. for "sensor.maxwroc_github_flexi_card_pull_requests" entity the attribute name is "pull_requests".

 ![image](https://user-images.githubusercontent.com/8268674/152525143-0205c4c3-c79d-4038-b3a9-48753d2ebf0d.png)

+I suggest to enable "Diagnostic" entities for your repo(s) on the [devices](https://my.home-assistant.io/redirect/devices/) page.

-You can access **entity** attributes by adding an underscore with the name of the attribute.
+It is possible to access **entity** attributes by adding an underscore with the name of the attribute.
 E.g. if you want to get the `tag` attribute from `*_latest_release` entity you can use `latest_release_tag` as the attribute name in the configuration.

 ![image](https://user-images.githubusercontent.com/8268674/152525501-efea7c65-0ad6-473a-817c-00c91dab4c46.png)

-Special attributes:
+Special repo attributes:

 | Name | Description |
 |:-----|:-----|